Tissington walk to Parwich for a pub lunch (6.4km, circular)

 15. Walk across the bridge that takes you over the Tissington Trail, and follow the footpath to the left of the farmhouse.

-17. You will finally reach a little lane next to the ‘Edward and Vintage Sweet Shop’.
-Follow this lane to the right, and then at the T-junction, take a left along the road into Tissington.
-You will pass Tissington Hall, an ancient well, St Mary’s Church, and also Herbert’s Fine English Tea Rooms.
+17. You will finally reach a little wooden gate by a cottage that leads to a lane.
+Follow this lane to the right (you might even catch a glimpse of the alpacas in the field here), and then at the T-junction, take a left along the road into Tissington.
+You will pass Tissington Hall, an ancient well, St Maryโ€™s Church, and also Herbertโ€™s Fine English Tea Rooms.

 18. After wandering around the village, it’s a very short walk (200 metres) along the road, past the duck pond, back to the car park.